 Before the party: Remove labels from ten empty, plastic water bottles.
 Fill one-quarter full with rice or dried beans to weight the bottles, and then replace the lids.
 Cut various insect shapes out of construction paper or cardstock, decorate, and adhere to the fronts of the bottles.
 This is where the birthday kid can help by decorating the bug shapes.
 If you don’t want to create your own bugs, you can print out color pictures of insects to decorate the bottles.

 At the party: Set up the decorated water bottles like bowling pins and use a soccer ball as a bowling ball.

 Before the party: Make a large ladybug by turning a piece of red poster board horizontally, then round the top two corners with scissors.
 This will be the ladybug’s body.
 Add a half-circle head to the left side of the body, and strips of black construction paper for legs to the bottom edge to create the profile of a ladybug.
 Add two smaller strips of black paper to the head for antennae and don’t forget the eye!

 At the party: Pin the paper ladybug to the wall.
 Hand each guest a chocolate sandwich cookie such as an Oreo.
 Ask the kids what is missing from the lady bug.
 When they answer that the spots are missing, instruct partygoers to separate the cookie, and stick it on the lady bug.
 If food allergies are a concern, cut out black construction paper circles and stick it on with double-sided tape.

-Cocoon: : Gather several rolls of toilet paper.
-Before the party
+Before the party: Gather several rolls of toilet paper.

 At the party: Put the birthday child (or even better, an adult) in a chair in the center of the room.
 Line the kids up and let them take turns wrapping the volunteer up in toilet paper.
 After everyone has a turn, the “caterpillar” rips off the toilet-paper covering to emerge as a butterfly.